Chimney Guys

 Key Answers

-Do I need a building consent for a wood burner in NZ?
+Do I need building consent to install a wood burner in NZ?

 Key Takeaways